 Figures presented herein may refer to past performance or simulations based on past performance which are not reliable indicators of future performance.
+Where the information contains an indicator of future performance and forecasts may not be a reliable indicator of future.

+performance.
 Where the information contains an indication of future performance, such forecasts may not be a reliable indicator of future performance.
 Moreover, simulations are based on models and simplifying assumptions which may oversimplify and not reflect the future distribution of returns.